Q. How much are Girl Scout Cookies?

 Q. When is Cookie Training?

-A. For the 2013 Cookie Season, Cookie Entrepreneurial Training, for Troop Cookie Managers, Service Unit Cookie Managers and Troop Leaders, new and returning, was held during the week of October 15, 2012.
-Basic Cookie Training and Service Unit Cookie Manager Training will be held in late-November.
+A. For the 2014 Cookie Season, Cookie Entrepreneurial Training, for Troop Cookie Managers, Service Unit Cookie Managers and Troop Leaders, new and returning, will be held October 14 and 16, 2013.
+Basic Cookie Training will be held in early November.

 Q. I’m a returning Cookie Manager.
 Do I have to sign the agreement form again?

 A. Yes, the Cookie Manager Agreement Form must be signed every Girl Scout Cookie Season.
-ALL new and returning Cookie Managers must sign and submit the Cookie Manager Agreement Form by December 31, 2012.
+ALL new and returning Cookie Managers must sign and submit the Cookie Manager Agreement Form by November 30, 2013.
 Troops will not be allowed to order Girl Scout Cookies without a signed agreement.
-(We will have 2013 forms available shortly.)
+(2013 cookie forms are now available online.)

 A. The Cookie Manager can give the girls credit for cookies sold in the “Girl Orders” tab.
 There are a couple of ways to do this depending on how closely you choose to track the cookies.